bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ##### Graph
 ![Graph structure](../narrative-graph-structure.png)
-A graph structure is where all nodes simultaneously connect will all nodes bi-bidirectionally.
+A graph structure is where all nodes simultaneously connect with every other node bi-bidirectionally.
 Discerning a narrative thread in just a structure can be difficult.

 #### Creating Your Own Structural Patterns